The 15 Unluckiest Dumb Criminals Ever

 The Telltale Trousers

 When an attempted robbery at a Lowes Home Improvement store went awry, Milton J. Hodges fled across the street and jumped a fence … right into the Cypress Cove Nudist Resort & Spa.
 As the Orlando Sentinel pointed out, “As one of the only folks wearing clothing,” Hodges was easily spotted by police.
+Even smart people do dumb things sometimes, but you won’t believe what these “smart” people did.

 It’s the worst possible time to faint—in the middle of robbing a bank.
 But that’s what happened to a Beavercreek, Ohio, thief.
 The teller called 911 and asked for medics.
 But you have to applaud the man’s stick-to-it-iveness.
 While the ambulance was en route, the suspect handed a note to the teller demanding all her cash.
+These warning label errors will make you feel like a genius.

 The victim’s jewelry was missing, the electronics were gone, and a window was smashed.
 No wonder she was hysterical when officer Charanjit Meharu of the Calgary police arrived.
 Then her French-speaking father called.
 Speaking in French, she explained that it was all a scam in order to get the insurance money.
 What she didn’t suspect was that Officer Meharu speaks six languages, including French.
+You won’t believe the stupid things these job candidates did in interviews.

 Incarceration?
 There’s an app for that!